Tourism Labour Trends Dashboard

 Employment in Alberta

 Overall employment in Alberta is an important indicator for the health of the tourism sector.
 In the first months of the pandemic, 332,000 workers lost their jobs of whom 115,200 were tourism workers.
-Since then, overall employment in the province has almost returned to pre-pandemic levels.
-Tourism employment remained down 18.8% at the start of summer.
+Since then, overall employment in the province has returned to pre-pandemic levels though tourism employment remained down 14.0% at the start of the 2022.
 Tourism was the hardest hit sector and will be among the last to recover, due to closed borders and public health restrictions.
 Because of this, former tourism worker will seek work in other sectors, which has implications for the tourism sector’s recovery when restrictions lift and limits on travel ease.

 Graph one, show total employment in Alberta.
 Graph two, shows the change in employment for each sector.
 To account for seasonal employment trends, the level of employment in each sector is show as a percent of employment in the same month in 2019.